-If the amount on line 31 is not paid by the due date, or if a balance due return is filed after the due date, penalty and interest are added according to the rules outlined in lines 32 & 33.
+If the amount on line 33 is not paid by the due date or if a balance due return is filed after the due date, penalty and interest are added according to the rules outlined in lines 34 and 35.

 Extension of Time to File Your Return: Interest is due on any delinquent tax balance, even if you have been granted an extension of time to file the return.
 If 90% of your tax liability is paid on or before the original due date of your return, an automatic extension is applied and no penalty is assessed.

-LINE 32-INTEREST: Effective January 1, 2004 - if you filed your Kansas return after the original due date, compute interest at the rate of .5% per month on the balance due amount and enter the result on line 32.
-Interest is to be computed in whole months.
+LINE 34-INTEREST: Effective for calendar year 2008 - if you paid your Kansas tax after the original due date, compute interest at the rate of .75% per month (or fraction thereof) on the balance due and enter the result on line 34.

-LINE 33-PENALTY: If you filed your Kansas return after the original due date, compute the penalty at 1% for each month (or portion thereof) the return is late or the tax is unpaid on the balance due amount, up to a maximum of 24%.
-Enter this amount on line 33.
+LINE 35-PENALTY: If you paid your Kansas tax after the original due date, compute the penalty at 1% for each month (or portion thereof) the return is late or the tax is unpaid on the balance due amount, up to a maximum of 24%.
+Enter this amount on line 35.

-LINE 34-ESTIMATED TAX PENALTY: If underpayment of estimated tax penalty is due, enter the amount from your Schedule K-220 on line 34 and enclose Schedule K-220 with the return.
-If you are annualizing to compute the penalty, check the box on line 34.
+LINE 36-ESTIMATED TAX PENALTY: If underpayment of estimated tax penalty is due, enter the amount from your Schedule K-220 on line 36 and enclose Schedule K-220 with the return.
+If you are annualizing to compute the penalty, check the box on line 36.
 Any corporation which began business in Kansas during this period is not required to file a declaration, and no underpayment of estimate tax penalty will be imposed.

-LINE 35-TOTAL TAX, INTEREST, AND PENALTY DUE: Add lines 31, 32, 33 and 34 and enter the result on line 35.
+LINE 37-TOTAL TAX, INTEREST, AND PENALTY DUE: Add lines 33, 34, 35 and 36 and enter the result on line 37.
 Complete Form K-120V, Corporate Payment Voucher, and enclose it with your return and payment.
 Form K-120V can be found in this tax booklet.
 A balance due less than \$5.00 does not need to be paid.
 Make check or money order payable to "Kansas Corporation Tax" and enclose it with your return and voucher.
-Do not attach your payment to the voucher.
+Do not staple or otherwise attach your payment to the voucher or to your return.
+Returned check charge: A fee of \$30.00, plus costs for a registered letter (currently \$9.31), is charged on all returned checks.